 III) A Final Summary

-Based on the truths reflected in these two statements above, below is a final summary of key concepts discussed in those statements that we affirm, along with corresponding Scripture references to support these convictions:
+Based on the truths reflected in the Baptist Faith & Message (2000), below is a final summary of key concepts that we affirm, along with corresponding Scripture references to support these convictions:

 1. The Bible

 -We believe the Bible is God’s written revelation of Himself to mankind divinely delivered through human authors who were inspired by the Holy Spirit.
 The Scriptures are therefore supremely authoritative, completely trustworthy, and fully sufficient as the eternal Word of the Living God.

 (Exodus 24:4; Deuteronomy 4:1-2; 17:19; Joshua 8:34; Psalm 19:7-11; 119:11,89,105; Isaiah 40:8;

 2 Timothy 3:15-17; Hebrews 4:12; 2 Peter 1:19-21)